JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/dynamic_window_approach.md

 - `import Frequency` - to import the Frequency library class.
 This class contains the tick function to regulate the execution rate.
 - `Frequency.tick(ideal_rate)` - regulates the execution rate to the number of Hz specified.
 Defaults to 50 Hz.

+### C++

+- `#include "Frequency.hpp"` - to import the Frequency library class.
+This class contains the tick function to regulate the execution rate.
+- `Frequency freq = Frequency();` - to instanciate the Frequency class.
+- `freq.tick(ideal_rate);` - regulates the execution rate to the number of Hz specified.
+Defaults to 50 Hz.

 ## Robot API

+This exercise now supports ROS 2-direct implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.

 ### HAL-based Implementation